 Paths on either side of the pool lead to plunge points where wild swimmers can jump off the top of a cliff into the water.
 It must be noted however that there are strong currents in the pool, especially around the waterfall and the point at which the water leaves the pool to follow the River Falloch.
 More information about swimming in Rob Roy’s Bath tub along with information and warnings of certain aspects of the site can be found here: www.walkhighlands.co.uk/news/lets-keep-scotlands-outdoors-special/

 To those not already in the know, Rob Roy MacGregor (1671-1734) was a Scottish outlaw and cattleman who later became a folk hero.
 He took part in the eventually unsuccessful Jacobite rising of 1689 to support King James II of Scotland who had fled to France.
 More about Rob Roy can be found here: https://en.wikipedia.org/wiki/Rob_Roy_MacGregor

 For those on foot, not wishing to divest and take the plunge, a steel viewing platform has been built out over one side of the pool to enable visitors to see the site safely.

 After some time at the bath tub we followed the River Falloch for a bit looking at the other smaller pools until we returned to the car park and were heading back down the road enjoying the views of Loch Lomond.

 Nearly back home, we decided to have a quick refreshment at the excellent Clachan Inn in Drymen (https://www.clachaninndrymen.co.uk) which is only five minutes from Appletree Cottage.
-This ancient inn, the oldest licenced establishment in Scotland, was once managed by Rob Roy’s sister.
-However, as far as we know, there is no surviving account as to where her bath tub was located.
+It is said that this ancient inn, the oldest licensed pub in Scotland, was once managed by Rob Roy’s sister.